 Dust Mites

-Dust mites are in roughly 4 out of 5 homes in the United States, according to the American Lung Association.
-A great way to fight these common pests is to keep your home below 50% humidity, including your basement.
+Dust mites, microscopic bugs that feed on human skin flakes, are in roughly 4 out of 5 homes in the United States, according to the American Lung Association(1).
+Exposure to dust mites can cause severe allergic reactions and trigger asthma.
+A great way to fight these common pests is to keep your home’s humidity level below 50% which keeps them from multiplying – including in your basement.

 Frost/Ice Build Up

-If you’re seeing frost/ice buildup on cold surfaces, this is another indication that the moisture level in your basement is higher than should be.
+If you see frost and ice buildup on cold surfaces, this is another indication that the moisture level in your basement is higher than should be.

 Visible Rot/Decay

-The number one way for something to rot is with the presence of moisture.
-Wood is known to change color, structure and even firmness if moisture levels are higher than normal for extended periods of time.
-This could result in costly structural repairs.
+The number one cause of rot in the home is the presence of high moisture levels.
+Wood can change color, structure, and even firmness if moisture levels are higher than normal for extended periods of time.
+This could result in costly structural repairs and furniture replacement.

 Peeling/Cracking Paint